permguard/permguard/site/content/docs/overview/permguard.md

 To enforce the access control process, the application can integrate one of the available **SDKs** or manually integrate the native **APIs**.

 {{< callout context="tip" icon="rocket" >}}
-PermGuard Policy Language is designed to define policies, specifying actions that can be performed on specific resources.
+PermScript language is designed to define policies, specifying actions that can be performed on specific resources.
 Additionally it is possible to specify identities, permissions associated with identities and trusted delegations.
 {{< /callout >}}

 <div style="text-align: center">